-• Carbon/GHG Emissions Management Risk
+Carbon/GHG Emissions Management Risk

-As part of its evaluation of climate change risk, the Company reviews independent external scenario analyses developed by energy firms and agencies representing a range of hypothetical paths of development.
-These external scenario analyses are a tool used by the Company to support business planning, identification of risks and opportunities, and include the consideration of a number of variables and assumptions related to markets, commodity prices, policy, regulation, technology, efficiency and reputation and incorporate a range of assumptions for lower carbon emissions environments.
+As part of its evaluation of climate change risk, the Company reviews independent external scenario analyses developed by energy firms and agencies representing a range of global oil and natural gas demand levels through 2050.
+These external scenario analyses are a tool used by the Company to support business planning, identification of risks and opportunities, and include the consideration of a number of variables and assumptions related to markets, (e.g, economic and social events), commodity prices, carbon prices, policy, regulation, technology development and adoption, energy efficiency and reputation.
 Aspects of climate change risk that have the most potential to influence the Company's business strategy include: future regulatory changes, associated compliance costs and reduction targets, access to markets and capital, societal preferences and reputational risk, and technology development, as described in more detail below.

-• Future Regulatory Changes / Compliance Costs / Reduction Targets
+Future Regulatory Changes / Compliance Costs / Reduction Targets

 The additional requirements of enacted or proposed GHG regulations on the Company's operations may increase capital expenditures and production expenses, including those related to the Company's existing and planned oil sands projects.
 This may have an adverse effect on the Company's financial condition.
 Accordingly, existing and proposed climate change policies and regulations are considered when making decisions to advance the Company's business strategy.
 The Company tracks the development of policies and regulations at the international, national, federal and provincial level.
-In December 2020, the federal government announced its intention to surpass Canada's previously stated reduction target under the Paris Agreement, to increase the carbon price to \$170 in 2030, and to establish methane reduction targets for 2030 and 2035.
-In addition, draft regulations under the Clean Fuel Standard were released in 2020 and are planned to take effect in December 2022.
-Aspects of the Clean Fuel Standard will increase the cost of liquid fuels consumed in the Company's operations while also providing a potential mechanism to generate offset credits.
+In December 2020, the federal government announced its intention to surpass Canada's previously stated reduction target under the Paris Agreement, to increase the carbon price to \$170 by 2030, and to establish methane reduction targets for 2030 and 2035.
+In addition, the Clean Fuel Regulations were released in 2022.
+Aspects of the Clean Fuel Regulations will increase the cost of liquid fuels consumed in the Company's operations while also providing a potential mechanism to generate offset credits.

-In addition to the announced Pathways initiative, the Company continues to pursue other GHG emissions reduction initiatives including: solution gas conservation, compressor optimization to improve fuel gas efficiency, reductions in pneumatic devices, CO_2 capture and injection in oil sands tailings, CO_2 capture and storage in association with EOR, CO_2 capture and storage at Quest, and technology development through participation in COSIA.
+In addition to the Pathways initiative, the Company continues to pursue other GHG emissions reduction initiatives in its operations including: solution gas conservation, compressor optimization to improve fuel gas efficiency, reductions/retrofits in pneumatic devices, CO2 capture and injection in oil sands tailings, CO2 capture and storage in association with EOR, CO2 capture and storage at Quest, and technology development through participation in various research and innovation groups.

 Various jurisdictions have enacted or are evaluating low carbon fuel standards, which may affect access to market for crude oils with higher emissions intensity.
 The Canadian government and certain provincial governments have published regulations to reduce methane emissions from the oil and natural gas sector, in support of a joint commitment made by the US and Canadian governments to lower emissions from the sector by 2025.
-The Company could face additional costs to retrofit certain equipment to meet the requirements of the federal Multi-Sector Air Pollutants Regulations in Canada.
-Additional costs may be required to retrofit other equipment in specific regions to meet ambient air quality objectives as part of regional air zone management.
+The regulation of air pollutants to meet ambient air quality objectives (typically as part of regional air zone management) may result in the Company spending additional capital to retrofit equipment in specific regions.

-The Company's ability to achieve government, Pathways and other corporate emissions or environmental reduction targets could require the development of new technology, the success of which is unknown, as well as significant capital and resources, with the potential that the costs required to achieve targets and goals are materially different from original estimates and expectations.
+The Company's ability to achieve government, Pathways and corporate emissions or environmental reduction targets could require the development of new technology, the success of which is unknown, as well as significant capital and resources, with the potential that the costs required to achieve targets and goals are materially different from original estimates and expectations.
 While the intent is to improve efficiency and increase the offering of low carbon energy, the shift in resources and focus to emissions reductions could negatively impact operating results.

-• Societal Preferences / Reputational Risk
+Societal Preferences / Reputational Risk